 - Neglected or failed to pay fines, fees or child support payments

 - Violated a court order such as failing to perform community service

 Penalties If Arrested Via Bench Warrant In Maryland

 What happens if you are ultimately arrested by police for something unrelated to your bench warrant, such as at a routine traffic stop?

 If that happens, you will be taken into custody immediately.
 You may be held without bail until your court date.
 Because you failed to fulfill all legal obligations after your earlier arrest, the penalties and consequences may be very severe once you go to court.

 We can help you resolve your Maryland bench warrant.
 Our lawyers will fight for your rights and attempt to limit or minimize the consequences of your pending bench warrant or failure to appear.
-Call our Baltimore criminal law office at 443-529-0677.
+Call our Baltimore criminal law office at 410-727-8710.
 You can also contact us online.
-Let us use our knowledge of Maryland bench warrant laws and penalties to defend you.
+Let us use our knowledge of Maryland laws and procedures to defend you.

-We represent clients in the Baltimore City, Baltimore County and throughout Maryland.
+We represent clients in Baltimore City, Baltimore County, Harford County and throughout Maryland.